-Presented last month at Baselworld 2011 trade show, the new Rado True Thinline series of ultra-thin luxury watches is powered by the world’s thinnest quartz movement that is encased in the world’s thinnest ceramic body that is secured on your wrist using the world’s thinnest rubber strap with a ceramic buckle.
+Presented at the Baselworld 2011 trade show, the Rado True Thinline series is powered by the world’s thinnest quartz movement that is encased in the world’s thinnest ceramic body that is secured on your wrist using the world’s thinnest rubber strap with a ceramic buckle.
 Currently available in two color combinations (white, ref.
 R27957109, and black, ref.
 R27741159,) the timepiece is predictably expensive, but not prohibitively so if you take into account the material it is crafted from.

 It looks like everything is getting thinner these days.

-The niche Swiss watchmaker says not a word about the caliber that powers their new Rado True Thinline, however it is known that the movement is less than 1 millimeter in height (that’s less than 1/25 inch*!)
+Rado says not a word about the caliber that powers the collection, however, it is known that the movement is less than 1 millimeter in height (that’s less than 1/25 inch*!)

 Designed with the new movement in mind, the Thinline’s ceramic case is also extremely slim.
 In fact, measuring 30 millimeters in diameter and almost 5 millimeters thicker from top to bottom, it is just a tad thicker than the rubber strap that holds it on the wrist!

-Rado says nothing about other specs of the watch but it is clearly seen that, once ready, the new collection will be a smashing hit!
+Rado says nothing about other specs but it is clearly seen that once ready, the new collection will be a smashing hit!

 See also: Rado Ceramica DiaStar Digital Automatic